conormcafee/mitso-marketing/src/pages/thoughts/the-new-mitso-has-landed.md

   relaunched and.
 mainImage: /assets/mitso-blog.jpg
 ---
 The day has finally arrived - the new MiTSO has just landed.
-Complete with a new brand identity, website and digital makeover, the company has officially relaunched and.
+Complete with a new brand identity, website and digital makeover, the company has officially relaunched.

 The new bolder, brighter look, a nod to our fresh approach and confidence, has been a long time in the making.
 We’ve been beavering away for months, sketching, strategising and simplifying our company mission.